Salmon-Computer-Vision/salmon-computer-vision/docs/run_make_cvat_tasks.md

       o: bind
 ```

-Please note that if you are using WSL2, you may get an error message saying that the binding path does not exist.
+Please note that if you are using WSL 2, you may get an error message saying that the binding path does not exist.
 In this case, we need to modify docker-compose.override.yml file and do some manually copying.
 Please go to the **Troubleshooting** section and read **Failed to mount local volume: No such file or directory**.

 ### Create docker containers